MicrosoftDocs/VBA-Docs/api/Access.Reports.md

 ## Remarks

-You can use the **Reports** collection in Visual Basic or in an expression to refer to reports that are currently open.
+Use the **Reports** collection in Visual Basic or in an expression to refer to reports that are currently open.
 For example, you can enumerate the **Reports** collection to set or return the values of properties of individual reports in the collection.

 You can refer to an individual **[Report](Access.Report.md)** object in the **Reports** collection either by referring to the report by name, or by referring to its index within the collection.